We tested the best GPS trackers for pets 2024 for monitoring location and activity

 -

-The breed and species of your pet will be a big driver to choose a particular tracker over another; larger breeds can easily accommodate larger trackers – and they're often the breeds you'll want to use them on anyway – whereas smaller dogs or cats might look a little silly with a large tracking module around their necks.
+The breed and species of your pet will be a big driver to choosing a particular tracker over another; larger breeds can easily accommodate larger trackers – and they're often the breeds you'll want to use them on anyway – whereas smaller dogs or cats might look a little silly with a large tracking module around their necks.

 A good pet-safe collar is a must, so your pet will need to be used to wearing a collar at all times if you want constant tracking.
 There's not much that can be done about this.
 People sometimes think a pet tracker can be injected or embedded, in the same manner as a traditional microchip ID.
 That's just not the case; they need complex electronics and batteries.